vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/harden.md

     account for concurrent planned and unplanned outage of individual instances?

-1. Is the port health check optimal for a blocking Java web application?
+1. Is the port health check optimal for a request/response (blocking) Java web application?
     What if your `pal-tracker` application stalls on Java garbage collection?
     What if it runs out of threads?